-Uganda Safaris And Tours
+Uganda Safaris And Tours: 2025 - 2026

-Uganda has some of the most diverse landscapes in Africa, and that means it’s full of incredible wildlife.
-Even travelers who’ve seen it all will be amazed!
-The country is home to many types of monkeys—from the tiny night-loving galagos to the colorful colobus monkeys, playful chimpanzees, and of course, the famous mountain gorillas.
-In the wide-open savannahs of its national parks, you can spot lions, elephants, buffaloes, leopards, hyenas, hippos, zebras, and the unique Ugandan kob.
+Uganda has some of the most diverse landscapes and wildlife in Africa.
+The country is home to many types of primates—from the tiny night-loving galagos to the colorful colobus monkeys, playful chimpanzees, and of course, the famous mountain gorillas.
+In the open savannah plains of its game parks, you can spot lions, elephants, buffaloes, leopards, rhinos, hyenas, hippos, zebras, and the unique Ugandan kob.
+Besides animals, Uganda also has over 1,080 bird species.
+And let us not forget the people!
+Ugandans are warm and friendly.
+Here, you’re guaranteed to be greeted with a smile every single day!

-Uganda is rightly called ‘the pearl of Africa’—and for good reason!
-Here, you can walk through lush rainforests to find chimpanzees and mountain gorillas, go on exciting safaris by land and boat, and enjoy stunning views of green hills and volcanoes all around you.
 Interested in a Uganda safari?
 We’re happy to help you plan your perfect trip.
 Since we know Uganda so well, we can give you the best advice and tips to make your journey truly special.

-Best Quality Uganda Safaris
+Best Uganda Safaris Destinations

-7 Reasons To Visit Uganda
+Top Reasons To Visit Uganda

 Uganda is not just home to gorillas—it also has the highest number of primates in Africa.
 With 20 different species, including chimpanzees and golden monkeys, Uganda is a true paradise for primate lovers.
 Kibale Forest is especially famous for chimpanzee trekking, offering the highest concentration of primates in Africa.
 After meeting chimps in Kibale, head to the beautiful Virunga Mountains in Mgahinga National Park, where you can find the playful and rare golden monkeys.